Last updated: August 2023

-What is androgenetic alopecia?
+What is androgenetic alopecia (in men)?

-Androgenetic alopecia is the term used to describe a common form of baldness in men that is usually inherited.
-The condition is slowly progressive and can affect men of any age group after puberty.
-Approximately 50% of men show signs of cosmetically apparent baldness by the age of 50.
+Androgenetic alopecia (in men) can affect men of any age group after puberty.
+Approximately 50% of men show signs of cosmetically apparent baldness by the age of 50.1

-What causes androgenetic alopecia?
+What causes androgenetic alopecia (in men)?

 At the scalp level, hair follicles tend to react and shrink with time under the influence of normal levels of male hormone.
 This does not imply any underlying hormonal abnormalities.
 However, men who take anabolic steroid supplements may find that this accelerates the progression of their baldness.

-What does androgenetic alopecia look like?
+What does androgenetic alopecia (in men) look like?

 In Asian men, the pattern is sometimes less pronounced and hair loss can present in a more diffuse pattern.

-How is androgenetic alopecia diagnosed?
+How is androgenetic alopecia (in men) diagnosed?

-How is androgenetic alopecia treated?
+How is androgenetic alopecia (in men) treated?